 What's happened

-The UK government has announced the closure of 11 asylum hotels, reducing their use from nearly 400 to below 190 sites.
+The UK government has confirmed the closure of 11 asylum hotels, reducing the total from nearly 400 to below 190.
 This move aims to cut costs, move asylum seekers into more basic accommodation, and end reliance on hotels by the next election.
-The government plans to replace hotels with military barracks and large sites, with further closures expected soon.
+The government has pledged to close all hotels housing asylum seekers.

 What's behind the headline?